-Figure 1 b).
-Heavily karstified horizons are found at depth.
-Therefore the concrete cutoff is required for the full extent.
-The grouting has pretreated the karstic horizons to permit safe concrete cut-off construction.
+Figure 2.
+Heavily karstified horizons are found at depth during pre-drilling and grouting.
+Therefore, the concrete cut-off is required for the full extent.
+The grouting has pre-treated the karstic horizons to permit safe concrete cut-off construction.